Olaminiyi/Migration_to_the_Cloud_with_Containerisation/steps.md

 - create a a workspace for the project on terraform cloud and set up the environmental variables

-- click on runs on the terraform cloud; check for the plan and cost estimation
+- click on runs on the terraform cloud; check for the plan and cost estimation and apply the plan

+- check if the resources are created on the AWS console